HubTou/PyLists4C/README.md

 With:
 * 48 base functions + 10 other intuitive aliases,
 * 221 convenience type-oriented functions,
-* with high modularity so your linker only includes what you use in your own executables.
+* and high modularity so your linker only includes what you use in your own executables.

 ## Custom types
 TODO...